Overview: Microvellum Licenses

 The following information applies to Microvellum software builds 23.1.1205.642 and beyond.
 The About Microvellum User Interface displays information and links related to your Microvellum software, company account details and other information and ...

-The following information applies to Microvellum software builds prior to 23.1.1205.642 The About Microvellum User Interface displays information and links related to your Microvellum software, company account details and other information and ...
+The following information applies to Microvellum software builds prior to build 23.1.1205.642.
+The About Microvellum User Interface displays information and links related to your Microvellum software, company account details and other information and ...

-Choosing the right sized virtual machines (VM) in Azure depends on several factors, including your workload requirements, budget, and expected performance.
-You will need to work closely with an IT professional experienced in Azure to deploy Virtual ...
+Selecting the correctly sized virtual machines (VM) in Azure depends on several factors, such workload requirements, budget, and performance requirements.
+It may be necessary to work closely with an IT professional with experience working in Azure to ...

 Listed below are common terms related to Microvellum, our software products, and the woodworking industry.
 Use the table of contents to quickly jump to a section of the glossary by letter of the alphabet. # 2D & 3D Drawing (Software Feature) The 2D & ...